 - The rule alert when malware is cleaned from infected Host then “Remove To” Current Infected Hosts List

-- The rule alert when it found an infected host that is “Historical Infected Hosts List” within the specified time range.
+- The rule alert when it found infected host that is “Historical Infected Hosts List” with in specific time range.
 THAT SYSTEMs SHOULD SCAN/INVESTIGATE MALWARE AGAIN!!!

 8. Multiple Login from different regions

 A user account trying to login to multiple resources within a few minutes from/to different region.
 This is a sign that user’s credentials have been stolen or that a user is up to mischief.

 Example of Correlated rule that Ideal solutions may vary based on your network conditions and security policy.

 This rule detect from an event in the “Login” normalization category, with an Event Outcome equal “Success” with multiple Source Geo-locations, within a specified Time Range and Events are grouped by Source User.

 E-Mail Protocol such as SMTP (Simple Mail Transfer Protocol), POP3 or IMAP4 should be monitoring.
 Some malware will use these port for send information to Suspicious or Hacker’s server.

 10. Internal hosts many query to External/Internal DNS

 Many organization have Internal DNS servers for caching records and serve DNS service to internal hosts.
 DHCP configuration is define Primary DNS Server to Internal DNS server.
 If you found that some internal hosts query to External DNS such as 18.104.22.168, 22.214.171.124 (Google DNS), you should try scan malware on that clients.